paolinadoleva/Breakout/README.md

 > __PLEASE NOTE:__ You may submit ahead of the deadline.
 In fact I encourage you to do so if you are able.
 This submission is an opportunity for people who have missed some milestones to make up some points.
-If you have made your milestones, there is no benefit for submitting later, your grade will be identical to the milestones, please focus on your lecture final exams instead of working on this game!
+If you have made your milestones, your time will be better spent preparing for your other exams.

 ## Final Submission Rubric
 Your final project will be graded as follows.
 > __NOTE:__ This rubric does not contain participation credit!

-* 80 - Mechanics
+* 60 - Game Mechanics
-    * 20 - Your ball is controllable with the paddle
+    * 10 - Your ball should be controllable with the paddle
       > You should not use the default `angle = -angle`.
-    * 20 - Your ball deflects off of the bricks correctly.
+    * 10 - Your ball should deflect off of the bricks in a clean manner.
       > Your ball should not phase through bricks on side hits or top/bottom hits.
     * 10 - Your ball should start on top of the paddle or bounce down to the paddle when a level starts or a new life is used.
-      > An ideal solution would have the ball follow the paddle and get launched once the user hits a button.
+      > An ideal solution would have the ball follow the paddle and get launched once the user hits a key.
     * 10 - Blocks should have variable health
     * 10 - Blocks should be identifiable by their health.
     * 10 - Blocks should disappear once their health <= 0.
-* - States
+* 50 - Game States
-    * 10 - Your game should start in the Game Over phase (unless you have a saved game).
+    * 10 - Your game should start in the Game Over phase (unless there is currently a saved game).
+    * 10 - Your game should transition to the play phase on user input.
-    * 10 - Your game should transition to the play phase once the user selects an input.
+    * 10 - Your game should transition to the Game Over phase once the user runs out of lives.
+    * 10 - Your game should transition to the Paused state on user input from the play state.
+    * 10 - Your game should transition to the Play state on user input from the paused state.
+* 40 - Game Stats
+    * 10 - Your game should visually keep track of score
+    * 10 - Your game should visually keep track of level count
+    * 10 - Your game should visually keep track of lives
+    * 10 - Your game should reset all stats when it is Game Over
+* 50 - Game Saves
+    * 15 - Your game should save to a binary file.
+    * 15 - Your game should load from a binary file if one is available.
+      > This is the condition when the game should bypass the Game Over state (however, you may still have it so long as the previous game is loaded on the state transition instead of a new game).
+    * 10 - Your game should not create extraneous files
+      > If you are in the game over screen, you should not make a save.
+    * 10 - Your game should remove stale (old) save files once it is Game Over.
+  50 - Game Design
+    * 30 - Your game should have additional work put into it which makes it unique (Lab 13).
+      > This will be effort based and will be derived from the amount of content added.
+    * 10 - Your game should have multiple levels where new bricks are generated each time the level changes.
+    * 10 - Your game should progressively become harder.
+  50 - Game Quality
+    * 20 - Your game should be aesthetically appealing.
+      > You game should be smooth to play, not have any sprite or text artifacting, and have all sprites aligned properly.
+        While not required, you may add new sprites, sound effects, or background music.
+        Adding new content can ONLY HELP YOU!
+    * 30 - Your code will be subject to a manual code inspection.
+      I will be evaluating your code as follows
+        * Frequent and concise comments added to your code.
+        * Python documentation added to classes and functions.
+        * Using proper variable, function, and class names.
+        * Creating modular code (i.e. Reusing code where possible)
+        * Effective use of classes (i.e. Using object instantiation where appropriate).

 # Additional Documentation